mui/mui-x/docs/data/tree-view/simple-tree-view/selection/selection.md

 ## Track node selection change

-Use the `onNodeSelectionToggle` if you want to react to a node selection toggling:
+Use the `onNodeSelectionToggle` if you want to react to a node selection toggle:

 {{"demo": "TrackNodeSelectionToggle.js"}}